 Aroma: 3.5 – It that scent of whiskey, and oddly enough the powerful scent of of rum – I know it’s not rum, but the alcohol that you smell, but god is not a pleasant aroma

-Manliness: 7.0 – Admittedly they don’t lie to you, but you feel it goes on too long for something that really doesn’t affect them.
-The unique bottle and design though set them apart, and work to make a manly image,
+Honesty: 7.0 – Admittedly they don’t lie to you, but you feel it goes on too long for something that really doesn’t affect them.
+The unique bottle and design though set them apart, and work to improve their overall image,

 w/ Rocks: 6.0 – This is one of a few whiskies where the addition of some ice/water does nothing to change it.
 Sure you get just a bit more of the aftertaste, but it’s otherwise unchanged.

 Bourbon Old Fashoned: 6.5– Makes a decent Old-Fashioned, but you wish it had a little more power

 Value: 4.0 – It’s good, but not that good.
 If this was a full 1o dollars cheaper I’d be singing it’s praises, but at the price point it’s at it feels less a bargain, and more a luxury.

 Google Shop Average: $30